Cronenworth, Padres beat Pirates 4-2 to win series

+SAN DIEGO (AP) — Yu Darvish has been the bullpen’s best friend in his first season with the San Diego Padres.

-SAN DIEGO (AP) — Jake Cronenworth hit a go-ahead, two-run single in the sixth inning and the San Diego Padres beat the Pittsburgh Pirates 4-2 Wednesday night to take two of three.
+Although he gave up a 2-0 lead and didn’t factor in the decision, the tall right-hander pitched into the sixth inning Wednesday night, when the Padres beat the Pittsburgh Pirates 4-2 to take two of three.

-Mark Melancon pitched the ninth for his big league-leading 11th save in 11 chances.
-Craig Stammen (2-1) got the final out of the sixth for the win in relief of Yu Darvish.
+Jake Cronenworth hit a go-ahead, two-run single in the sixth inning and Mark Melancon pitched the ninth for his big league-leading 11th save in 11 chances.
+Craig Stammen (2-1) got the final out of the sixth for the win in relief of Darvish.

+Darvish had gone seven innings in three straight starts and then 6 1/3 innings in his most recent start, when he struck out 12.

+“Him being able to go as deep as he has and to work deep into innings, to give us chances to win ballgames, certainly we’ve have had some short starts because of injuries and things like that,” manager Jayce Tingler said.
+“It’s no secret our bullpen has been outstanding, but they’ve thrown a lot.
+Being able to have Yu almost reset those a guys a little bit on his starts has been huge.”

 Cronenworth’s go-ahead hit came a half inning after Darvish surrendered a two-run lead and was chased with the score tied at 2.
-Darvish didn’t factor in the decision but struck out eight in 5 2/3 innings while allowing six hits and one walk.
+Darvish struck out eight in 5 2/3 innings while allowing six hits and one walk.

+“From the get-go, from the first inning, I don’t think I was feeling at my best, my body was feeling a little bit heavy,” Darvish said.
+“I was hoping that I could kind of grind or go through some innings but regardless of how I was feeling, I feel OK to be able to go through five-plus innings tonight.”

 Victor Caratini, Darvish’s personal catcher, homered in the third.
 Caratini opened the sixth by reaching on third baseman Erik Gonzalez’s third error of the night and took third on pinch-hitter Trent Grisham’s double to left off Duane Underwood Jr. (1-1).